Welcome to the Timely and Provocative Reviving Vet Med Blog

 Read more -

-Conflict is a word that most of us shudder to say and many of us prefer to avoid at all costs.
-In a survey published by DVM360 in 2013, 51%…
+Conflict is a word that makes many of us shudder—and something most of us would rather avoid at all costs.
+In a 2013 survey published by DVM360, 51% of veterinary…

 Read more -